CURRICULUM LAB: November 1-19 2017 at Studio Two Three

-Curriculum Lab was initially created as a project for 20 artists, each tasked with creating artwork inspired by discarded library materials from juvenile books from Virginia Commonwealth University's Curriculum Lab Collection.
-Each artist received a package with an instruction card and 20 3.5x3" card pocket fronts to draw on, cover, cut, manipulate, combine, or add to in any way they choose.
+Curriculum Lab was initially created as a project for 20 artists, each tasked with creating artwork inspired by discarded library materials, mostly from Virginia Commonwealth University's Curriculum Lab Collection of juvenile books.
+Each artist received a package with an instruction card and a minimum of 20 3.5x3" card pocket fronts to draw on, cover, cut, manipulate, combine, or add to in any way they choose.
 The rules: the artwork can be any depth but must remain 3.5x3" and should be inspired by the text on each card.
-Completed works will be arranged in a 35x6’ grid of 400 and sold to support the Richmond Performing Arts Alliance’s ELLA program, which brings arts-integrated literacy into low income Pre-K classrooms across the greater Richmond area.
-During the exhibition, there will also be series of workshops, inspired by the same materials, that touch on how information, social issues, the arts, and literacy intersect.
-The workshop exercises are hands on/minds on activities that use visual art practices to teach information literacy skills; focusing on critical thinking, problem based enquiry, awareness of personal biases, and research/discovery techniques.
-There will be a preview through panel discussions and office hours at the 2017 Current Art Fair.
+Completed works were displayed in a series of grids and sold to support the Richmond Performing Arts Alliance’s ELLA program, which brings arts-integrated literacy into public Pre-K classrooms across the greater Richmond area.
+The exhibition was previewed at a round table event at the 2017 Current Art Fair.

 During the exhibition, there was also a series of workshops and activities inspired by the same materials.
 The workshop exercises are "hands on, minds on" activities that use art practices to teach visual and information literacy skills; focusing on critical thinking, problem based enquiry, awareness of personal biases, and research/discovery techniques.
 Through art-making and discussion, participants take a deeper look at the relationships they have with words and images in order to create effective visual narratives that best convey what they want to say.
 Many of the workshops and activities were tested over the summer at the RPAA and Richmond Young Writers.